rpgshooter/rpgshooter/README.md

--Hello, im rpgshooter or Eathan pleasure to meet you.
+-Hello, im Eathan pleasure to meet you.
 -I program in, C++ lua and C# and enjoy doing so.
--I only speak in source 1 modding.
+-I like to make projects, my current on is modderp an opengl engine.
 -I like strawberry icecream